Deep $\Pi^0_1$ Classes: Background

-A \emph{continuous semi-measure} $\rho:\str\rightarrow[0,1]$ satisfies \begin{itemize} \item[(i)] $\rho(\emptystr) = 1$ and \item[(ii)] $\rho(\sigma)\geq\rho(\sigma0)+\rho(\sigma1)$. \end{itemize} If $S$ is a set of strings, then $\rho(S)$ denotes the sum $\sum_{\sigma \in S} \rho(\sigma)$.
-As in the case of discrete semi-measures, we will restrict our attention to the class of lower semi-computable continuous semi-measures (the values of which are effectively approximable from below as defined above in the case of discrete lower semi-computable semi-measures).
+If $S$ is a set of strings, then $\rho(S)$ denotes the sum $\sum_{\sigma \in S} \rho(\sigma)$.
+As in the case of discrete semi-measures, we will restrict our attention to the class of left-c.e.\ continuous semi-measures (the values of which are effectively approximable from below as defined above in the case of discrete left-c.e.\ semi-measures).

-One particularly important property of lower semi-computable continuous semi-measures is their connection to Turing functionals.
-Just as computable measures are precisely the measures that are induced by almost total Turing functionals (as discussed at the end of the previous section), lower semi-computable continuous semi-measures are precisely the semi-measures that are induced by Turing functionals:
+One particularly important property of left-c.e.\ continuous semi-measures is their connection to Turing functionals.
+Just as computable measures are precisely the measures that are induced by almost total Turing functionals (as discussed at the end of the previous section), left-c.e.\ continuous semi-measures are precisely the continuous semi-measures that are induced by Turing functionals: